nulen/jquery.vEllipsis/README.md

 - handles events
 - handles screen resize
 - no additional wrappers or styles needed
-- number of lines to show can be set by class
+- number of lines to show can be set using class (e.g. 'v-ellipsis-lines-4')
 - additional ending html element can be added individually for each element thorugh data property
-- lazy ellipsis - process only records that are visible
+- lazy ellipsis - process only fields that are visible

 Configuration:
 --------------